harness/developer-hub/docs/chaos-engineering/get-started/tutorials/chaos-experiment-from-blank-canvas.md

 In this tutorial, you will create chaos experiments from scratch and execute them on the sample boutique application.

-This experiment follows the same steps of [your first chaos experiment](/docs/chaos-engineering/get-started/tutorials/first-chaos-engineering.md) by creating a chaos environment, and infrastructure and using the same boutique application by targeting the pods of the `cart` microservice, except the way you create an experiment.
+This experiment follows the same steps of [your first chaos experiment](/docs/chaos-engineering/get-started/tutorials/first-chaos-engineering.md) by creating a chaos environment and infrastructure and using the same boutique application by targeting the pods of the `cart` microservice, except the way you create an experiment.
 Creating a chaos experiment involves the following steps:

 1. Create a project/receiving an invite for a project with relevant access;
 2. Create an environment;